1712n/dn-institute/content/attacks/posts - Create - 2023-11-18-Kronos.md

 ## Timeline

    - **November 18, 2023, 17:05 UTC:** Initial funds transfer [begins.](https://etherscan.io/address/0x2b0502fdab4e221dcd492c058255d2073d50a3ae)
+   - **November 18, 2023, 23:11 UTC:** ZachXBT posts a graph with six of the ETH [transactions](https://twitter.com/zachxbt/status/1726015231023796233) on X.
    - **November 19, 2023, 11:27 UTC:** Kronos Research releases a [series](https://twitter.com/ResearchKronos/status/1726203102842466650) of posts on X confirming the hack involved unauthorized access to its API Keys, resulting in a loss of approximately $26 million and stating the firm will internally cover all losses.
    - **November 28, 2023, 18:30 UTC:** Kronos Research offers a [whitehat bounty](https://etherscan.io/idm?addresses=0xad5916c0f641841637bab1a1049224c3cfd5acf0,0x7e1a22655e2a46a5dd8aec2905c298f1d06b8597&type=1) of 10% and promises no legal ramifications if funds are returned by 8:00 UTC on November 30, 2023.

 ## Security Failure Causes

-   - **API Key Compromise:** The successful attack resulted from compromising API keys, allowing unauthorized access to critical systems and resources.
+   - **API Key Compromise:** The core issue of the security breach was unauthorized access to Kronos Research's API keys.
+Compromised API keys can allow an attacker to control the funds or transactions it was meant to secure or authorize.
    - **Insufficient Access Controls on API Endpoints:** Inadequate access controls on API endpoints allowed the attackers to gain unauthorized access to the stolen funds.